 - Workplace homicides increased by 83 cases to 500 in 2016, the highest figure since 2010.

-- Nearly half (48 percent) of 28 mass violent attacks (incidents that harm three or more people) in 2017 occurred at businesses.
+- The National Threat Assessment Center reports that 20 of the 27 mass attacks (incidents that harm three or more people) in 2018 occurred at businesses.

 Because of the complexity and frequency of workplace violence today, risk managers must fully understand the scope of what fuels these threats, so they can more effectively identify and prioritize actions needed to safeguard their businesses.
 In addition to the devastating impact these situations can create, businesses also could be held liable for workplace violence incidents through vicarious liability, negligent hiring, or insured operations and premises liability.